ninrod/rsynced-melpa/gnu/el-search-readme.txt

     for other occurrences.

   M-x el-search-to-register
+  M-x el-search-query-replace-to-register
-    Save the current search to an Emacs register.
-Use C-x r j (`jump-to-register') to make that search current and jump to the latest position.
+    Save the current el-search or el-search-query-replace session to an Emacs register.
+Use `jump-to-register' (C-x r j) to continue that search or query-replace session.

-The setup you need for your init file is trivial: you only need to install the key bindings you want to use.
+The setup you need for your init file is trivial: you only need to install key bindings if you want some (see above).
 All important commands are autoloaded.

 Usage